Verify picoCTF 2024 Solution

 openssl enc is OpenSSL's symmetric encryption/decryption command.
 Breaking down the flags: -d means decrypt, -aes-256-cbc specifies AES-256 in Cipher Block Chaining mode, -pbkdf2 uses the PBKDF2 key derivation function (more secure than the old default), -iter 100000 runs 100,000 iterations of PBKDF2 to slow brute-force attacks, -salt includes a random salt, and -k picoCTF provides the password.

-PBKDF2 (Password-Based Key Derivation Function 2) is an algorithm that deliberately makes password-to-key derivation slow and computationally expensive.
-This is desirable: if an attacker obtains the ciphertext, they cannot quickly brute-force the password because each guess requires 100,000 hash iterations.
+PBKDF2 (Password-Based Key Derivation Function 2) deliberately makes password-to-key derivation slow and computationally expensive.
+If an attacker obtains the ciphertext, they cannot quickly brute-force the password because each guess requires 100,000 hash iterations.
 Modern alternatives include Argon2 and bcrypt.

 3. Step 3Alternate brute-force